authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

   them on-the-fly).
 If a hash of a downloaded image from the BIMI record matches the hash in the BIMI cert, this is a successful BIMI verification.

-* If the BIMI verification does not verify, then the MTA should not indicate to the MUA to show a BIMI image.
-The MUA may show a default image such as a set of initials, or unidentified sender.
+* If the BIMI verification does not verify, then the MTA must not indicate to the MUA to show a BIMI image.
+The MUA MAY show a default image such as a set of initials, or unidentified sender.

 * The email receiver then does the rest of its anti-spam, anti-malware, and anti-phishing checks (these checks may be performed before BIMI is verified).
-If a message fails a phishing or malware checks, the email receiver should not say the message passed BIMI.
+If a message fails a phishing or malware checks, the email receiver must not say the message passed BIMI.
 If a message is neither malware nor phishing but is detected as spam (meaning that the message comes from a known brand, but contains spammy content), then the email receiver may optionally say that the message passed BIMI (and therefore a receiver should show the image) but it is up to the receiver.